 classdef A properties x y end methods function obj = A(x) ... obj.x = x; end end end

 Class B inherits properties x and y from class A. The class B constructor calls the class A constructor to initialize x and then assigns a value to y.

 classdef B < A methods function obj = B(x,y) ... obj@A(x); obj.y = y; end end end

 Class C accepts values for the properties x and y, and passes these values to the class B constructor, which in turn calls the class A constructor:

 classdef C < B methods function obj = C(x,y) ... obj@B(x,y); end end end

-You can change the order in which class constructors are called by calling superclass constructors explicitly from the subclass constructor.
+MATLAB does not guarantee the sequence in which superclass constructors are called when constructing a subclass object.
+However, you can control the order in which class constructors are called by calling superclass constructors explicitly from the subclass constructor.